fabio-elioterio/swaglabs-automation-test/README.md

 # About
-The project contains the automation of Swag Labs Web Application
+The project contains the automation of Swag Labs Web Application with Robot Framework.